Kharepooja1999/Module-3_3/2_Bicom System/1_Requirements/readme.md

 # RKE BI-DIRECTIONAL COMMUNICATION SYSTEM
 # Description:
 this project focus on the BI-Directional ways.A BiCom system is a extension of undirectional RKE to bidirectional RKE ststem .which is a capable of two way communication system and it is from uni -directional system

+The term bi-com, is also called keyless entry or remote central locking, refers to a lock that uses an electronic remote control as a key which is activated by a handheld device or automatically by proximity.
+Widely used in automobiles, an RKS performs the functions of a standard car key without physical contact.
+When within a few yards of the car, pressing a button on the remote can lock or unlock the doors, and may perform other functions
 # Functions of RKE Bi-directional system:
 * to get alaram in the car ,then all LED should OFF at the same time
 * to get window status of the car, then all LED should ON at the same time.